wise86-android/OralBlue_mbed/Readme.md

 ## How to compile
-This project use some c++17 feature,becouse I started in 2019.
+This project use some c++17 feature,because I started in 2019.
 For this reason you have to use a custom build profile, that enable c++17 for GCC Arm.

 To do you have to run: